jameshughes89/cs102/src/site/topic16.rst

         someMethod(someArray[i]);
     }

-* However, not everything we may want to iterate over is an array, and trying to use the for loop with a linked structure won't work
+* However, not everything we may want to iterate over is an array, and trying to use the for loop with a linked structure won't work quite as nicely

 * The good news is, Java provides us with a common, uniform way to iterate over something
 * It is also independent of the implementation of the thing we want to iterate over